chaitra-mk/aps-portfolio/README.md

 To manage multiple boarding or destination locations within cities, hash maps can be used.
 By implementing a hash map where city names act as keys and hold lists containing the locations as their values, this structure enables rapid access to boarding or destination locations associated with each city.
 Such an approach optimizes the retrieval and organization of location data, enhancing the application's efficiency and user experience.

+Time Complexity : For insertion,deletion.searching is O(n) where n is the length of the string Auxillary Space : For Insertin, Deletion O(n) and for Searching O(1)

 ## Route Optimisation
 RedBus's implementation of A* enables dynamic route optimisation in real-time.
 Variables like traffic conditions, passenger demand, operational constraints etc., can be considered.
 By efficiently determining the shortest paths between bus stops, A* helps minimize travel times, reduce fuel consumption, and improve overall service reliability.